FocaAI/FocaAI-chrome-extension/README.md

  - `dev`: run the vite application normally.
  - `build`: Build the application into the `/dist` directory.
- - `watch`: **Hot Module Resolution** to update dist folder on each change.
+ - `watch`: **Hot Module Resolution** to update the dist folder on each change.
- - `serve:chrome`: serve files into the `/dist` on chrome extensions.
+ - `serve:chrome`: serve files into the `/dist` on Chrome extensions.
- - `serve:firefox`: same as the previous command but on the firefox application.
+ - `serve:firefox`: same as the previous command but on the Firefox application.

 ## License